dentally/slipstream-gem/docs/PaymentsWebhooksApi.md

 Subscribe

-Subscribe to receiving webhook events for payments
+Subscribe to receive webhook events for payments

 ### Examples